pernalin/pernalin.github.io/_posts/2015-04-14-laravel-on-hostgator.md

 {% endhighlight %}

 ### Install Laravel
 Install the right version of Laravel on your Host.
-If you don't know which version you have in Dev, use `php artisan --version` to find out.
+If you don't know which Laravel version you have in Dev, use `php artisan --version` on your local dev console to find out.

-On the PuTTY terminal enter the following to install the latest Laravel version, or specify a particular version number.
+On the PuTTY terminal enter the following command to install.
+Make sure you replace <version number> with the required Laravel version.
+E.g. `laravel/laravel=*4.2* --prefer-dist`

 {% highlight console %}
-username@domain [~]# composer create-project laravel/laravel --prefer-dist
-OR
-username@domain [~]# composer create-project laravel/laravel=4.2 --prefer-dist
+username@domain [~]# php composer.phar create-project laravel/laravel=<version number> --prefer-dist
 {% endhighlight %}

+In case you don't specify a version number, composer will install the latest available.
+{% highlight console %}
+username@domain [~]# php composer.phar create-project laravel/laravel --prefer-dist
+{% endhighlight %}

-If Composer is able to find the particular version you wish to install you should start to see the results of the installation.
+If Composer is able to find the particular version you wish to install you will begin to see the installation start.
 {% highlight console %}
 Installing laravel/laravel (v4.2.0)
   - Installing laravel/laravel (v4.2.0)